lightningspirit/blog/content/blog/agile-initiative-inception/index.md

 for each topic is about 10 minutes of discussion.

-Last but not least, take out the *Unresolved* ideas and drive discussions for each one in the same way you did for the ones within *Scope*.
+Last but not least, take out the *Unresolved* ideas and drive discussions for each one like you did for the ones within *Scope*.

 If you can't find an agreement, place that item in a *Parking Lot* for further discussion in a different forum and move on to the next one.

 ## User Story Mapping

-Now with all the work we did before, we're prepared to run one or more *User Story Mapping* sessions where the Product scope is clear, and everyone is ready to deep dive into the user journeys.
+Now with all the work we did before, we're prepared to run one or more *[User Story Mapping](https://app.mindsettlers.com/guide/6y2yApgsr6gy2MY0mSQ8U6)* sessions where the Product scope is clear, and everyone is ready to deep dive into the user journeys.

 ## Conclusions

 The described methodology is a high-level framework to involve everyone during the Product design phase.
-Whenever you feel you need alignment you should run it.
+Whenever you feel you need to find common ground, you should run it.

-I think this tool can help teams to define a vision, scope and requirements of an initiative for the next steps and unblock some inconsistencies and miscommunication that sometimes appear during development phases.
+I think this tool can help teams to define a vision, scope and requirements of an initiative for the next steps and unblock some inconsistencies and miscommunication that sometimes appears during development phases.

 If you find this useful or you already used this in your team, please leave a comment below.
 Share your feedback so others can benefit from it.